dvbern/kibon-exchange-service/README.md

 `./mvnw compile quarkus:dev`

-This will start Quarkus in Hot Replace mode, migrate the FlyWay schema and then execut the statements in `src/main/resources/import-dev.sql`.
+This will start Quarkus in Hot Replace mode, migrate the FlyWay schema and then execute the statements in `src/main/resources/import-dev.sql`.
 Unfortunately, it looks like the execution order is not consistent (maybe both started asynchronously?).
-Combining both, import scritps and FlyWay migrations is not properly supported and may result in random crashes.
+Combining both, import scripts and FlyWay migrations is not properly supported and may result in random crashes.

 There are a couple of other profiles defined in application.propperties.